coinbase/smart-wallet/README.md

 If the signer is a secp256r1 public key, `signatureData` should be the the ABI encoding of a [`WebAuthnAuth`](https://github.com/base-org/webauthn-sol/blob/main/src/WebAuthn.sol#L15-L34) struct.
 See [webauthn-sol](https://github.com/base-org/webauthn-sol) for more details.

 ## Cross-chain replayability
 If a user changes an owner or upgrade their smart wallet, they likely want this change applied to all instances of your smart wallet, across various chains.
-Coinbase Smart Wallet allows users to sign a single user operation which can be permissionlessly replayed on other chains.
+Our smart wallet allows users to sign a single user operation which can be permissionlessly replayed on other chains.

 There is a special function, `executeWithoutChainIdValidation`, which can only be called by the `EntryPoint` contract (v0.6).